Mako Robotic Total Hip Replacement

 - Receive primary care physician clearance for surgery if instructed by Dr. Hickman's office

-- Stop all anti-inflammatory mediations (Aspirin, Diclofenac, Naproxen, Ibuprofen, etc.)
+- Stop all anti-inflammatory medications (Diclofenac, Naproxen, Ibuprofen, etc.) 1 week before surgery.

 Day Before Surgery